 Otterburn is a vibrant, picturesque community.
 As the site of the Battle of Otterburn, this village has a violent history which is almost undetectable against the peaceful landscape of the Redesdale Valley.

-Beneath a woodland cloak in a fairytale setting amongst the fells, sits the storybook, stone village of Blanchland.
-Built from the stones of Blanchland Abbey in 1165, it seemingly hasn’t changed since, and murmurings of its history echo in the moors.
+Beneath a woodland cloak in a fairytale setting amongst the fells, sits the storybook, small village of Blanchland.
+Built from the stones of Blanchland Abbey in 1165, it seemingly hasn’t changed since, and murmurings of its fascinating history echo in the moors.

-With its protected waters and stunning beach, Beadnell is a watersports paradise.
-Take the plunge and try activities such as kite surfing, kayaking, and wakeboarding.
+With its protected waters and golden sandy beaches, Beadnell is a watersports paradise.
+Take the plunge and try activities such as kite surfing, kayaking, windsurfing and wakeboarding.

 An award-winning village shop, stone-front buildings and traditional pubs with flowing local tipples make up the village of Longframlington.
 Sweeping landscapes and winding woodland paths can be enjoyed in this spot in the Coquetdale countryside.

-With stunning woodland, a vast history, and a proud community, Ashington is a place with a heritage made for sharing.
-Its farmland and mining past contributes to its enjoyable and friendly atmosphere.
+With stunning woodland, a vast history, and a proud community, Ashington is a town in south east Northumberland with a heritage made for sharing.
+Its farmland and once growing coal industry contributes to its enjoyable and friendly atmosphere.

 Rustic, remote and practically hidden, Kielder is encompassed within the woodland of Kielder Water & Forest Park.
 With its low-slung stone cottages, it is an idyllic springboard for a number of activities that the surrounding forest has to offer.